 Most people use high-fat, organic coconut milk for this recipe, either in cans or in tetra-paks.
-You can find this at Whole Foods, better grocery stores or online.
+You can find this at Whole Foods, better grocery stores, or online.

-However, one major drawback to buying canned coconut milk is that, like almost all canned foods, there is toxic BPA in the lining of the can which can leach into your food.
+However, one major drawback to buying canned coconut milk is that, like almost all canned foods, there is usually toxic BPA in the lining of the can which can leach into your food.
 (Here’s where to get canned 100% coconut milk in BPA free cans.)

 You can also use 2-3 capsules of any high-quality, dairy-free probiotic that contains bacterial strains called L. bulgaricus, S. themophilus and L. casei.

 - Sterilize your yogurt containers, mixing spoons and other utensils with boiling water.

 - Thoroughly mix the inoculated batch back in with the remainder of the cooled coconut milk.

-- To keep the correct temperature for the culture, use an Excalibur dehydrator set at about 105 degrees, and place the containers on the bottom, away from the heating element.
-You can also use a temperature-adjustable heating pad or crockpot, or put a 60-Watt bulb in your oven and leave the light on.
-No other heat is needed.
-Remember, too high a temperature will kill the bacterial culture; too low of a temperature will prevent proper fermentation.
-You will know you have done it right by the proper yogurt-sour smell and taste.
+- To keep the correct temperature for the culture, use a box dehydrator set at about 105 degrees, and place the containers on the bottom, away from the heating element.
+You can also use a temperature-adjustable heating pad, sous vide, or put a 60-Watt bulb in your oven and leave the light on with your containers wrapped in a towel to hold the heat.
+You can even make the recipe in a crockpot, but you'll need to adapt these directions a bit.
+(Remember, too high a temperature will kill the bacterial culture; too low of a temperature will prevent proper fermentation.)

-- After fermenting is done, remove from heat, stir to an even consistency and refrigerate for at least 6 hours.
-You must refrigerate for the gelatin, tapioca, pectin or agar agar to set.
+- You will know you have done it right by the proper yogurt-sour smell and taste.After fermenting is done, stir to an even consistency and refrigerate for at least 6 hours.
+You must refrigerate for the gelatin or agar agar to thicken your yogurt.